-Goldenseal is also used for the common cold and other upper respiratory tract infections, as well as stuffy nose and hay fever.
-Some people use goldenseal for digestive disorders including stomach pain and swelling (gastritis), peptic ulcers, colitis, diarrhea, constipation, hemorrhoids, and intestinal gas.
+Goldenseal is used for the common cold and other upper respiratory tract infections, as well as stuffy nose and hay fever.
+Some people use goldenseal for digestive disorders including stomach pain and swelling (gastritis), peptic ulcers, anal ulcers, colitis (inflammation of the colon), diarrhea, constipation, hemorrhoids, and intestinal gas.

-Goldenseal is used for urinary tract infections (UTIs), internal bleeding, bleeding after childbirth, liver disorders, cancer, chronic fatigue syndrome (CFS), jaundice, gonorrhea, fever, pneumonia, malaria, whooping cough, and an eating disorder called anorexia.
+Goldenseal is used for urinary tract infections (UTIs), internal bleeding, child birth, bleeding after childbirth, liver disorders, cancer, chronic fatigue syndrome (CFS), jaundice, gonorrhea, fever, pneumonia, malaria, whooping cough, to hide urine tests for illicit (illegal) drugs, and an eating disorder called anorexia.

 Goldenseal is used in the ears for ringing, earache, and deafness.